CodingLifeM01/Final-Year-Project-Management-System/README.md

 Step 6: Click this [link](http://localhost/Final-Year-Project-Management-System-main/Login_1.html) to browse.

-If sucessfully, you should see a webpage as shown as below:
+If everything is working successfully, you should see a webpage as shown below:

 ![image](https://github.com/user-attachments/assets/9f840d89-6989-4798-993e-b65047592170)

 # How to use?
 Step 1: Select any role you like.

-Step 2: Open the *account* table in phpMyAdmin to check the corresponding account id and password for login.
+Step 2: Open the *account* table in phpMyAdmin to check the corresponding account ID and password for login.

-Step 3: Enjoy the features in this system!
-Such as try to modify your profile details, upload a file in your folder and so-on!
+Step 3: Enjoy the features of this system!
+Such as trying to modify your profile details, uploading a file in your folder, and so-on!